Nijon435/sweet_box/sql/README.md

 - Getting latest attendance per employee
 - Finding low stock items
-- Filtering orders by status
+- Fetching recent orders
 - Generating sales reports
+- Managing inventory usage
 - And more...

-5. **ingredient_usage_logs** - Detailed usage tracking (NEW)
-6. **orders** - Customer orders
-7. **sales_history** - Daily sales totals

-### Key Features

-- **Unit Metrics**: Inventory items now have units (kg, slices, whole, pieces, liters, ml, dozen, box, small, medium, large, other)
-- **Reorder Points**: Each item has a reorder_point that determines when stock is "low"
-- **Usage Tracking**: Separate logging for ingredient usage with reasons (order, waste, testing, staff_consumption, spoilage, other)
-- **Status Calculation**: Item status (in stock, low stock, out of stock) is automatically determined by comparing quantity to reorder_point
+**Note:** queries.sql is for reference only - the application uses the FastAPI backend to query data.

 ## Sample Data

 The seeds.sql file includes:

-- 11 users (1 admin, staff members with different roles)
+- Multiple users (admin and staff members with different roles)
-- 35 inventory items across 4 categories:
+- 35+ inventory items across 4 categories:
-  - Cakes & Pastries (10 items)
+  - Cakes & Pastries
-  - Beverages (5 items)
+  - Beverages
-  - Ingredients (10 items)
+  - Ingredients
-  - Supplies (10 items)
+  - Supplies
-- 30 orders spanning 7 days
+- Sample orders spanning multiple days
 - Attendance logs
 - Sales history

 ## Notes

-- All inventory items now include proper units
+- All inventory items include proper units
 - Some items are intentionally set to low stock to test alerts
 - Reorder points are set based on typical usage patterns for each unit type
 - The migration is idempotent (safe to run multiple times)